JakubTydryszewski/Projekt_NarzProg/README.md

    ```

 3. **Access the Application**
-   Open your web browser and navigate to `http://localhost`.
+   Open your web browser and navigate to `http://localhost/html/index.php`. (temporary solution)

 ## Usage Guidelines